 Identifying the root cause by working with a professional.

-Both Trista and Saira can improve your bloating by helping to identify the root cause.
-Next, they work to create a unique treatment plan for your needs to address the root cause of your bloating head-on.
+Saira can improve your bloating by helping to identify the root cause.
+Next, she works to create a unique treatment plan for your needs to address the root cause of your bloating head-on.

-As a Registered Dietitian, Trista can help you by first taking a look at your diet and lifestyle.
-Indicators such as what you eat, when you eat it, your portion sizes and how you feel from your nutrition are all important factors that she takes into consideration.
-She gets patients to fill out a food symptom journal for 2 weeks and then works to provide personalized tips based on the findings.
+We also have Registered Dietitians on our team who can help you by first taking a look at your diet and lifestyle.
+Indicators such as what you eat, when you eat it, your portion sizes and how you feel about your nutrition are all important factors that they might take into consideration.
+They may also get you to fill out a food symptom journal for 2 weeks and then work to provide personalized tips based on the findings.

-Examples of recommendations that Trista could make include finding alternative food options, mindful eating tips, or recommendations of probiotics to further support your gut health.
+Examples of recommendations that we could make include finding alternative food options, mindful eating tips, or recommendations for probiotics to further support your gut health.

 As a Naturopathic Doctor, Saira can help you by first taking a look at your diet and nutrition.
 She asks targeted questions about your current behaviours and lifestyle, then gives you recommendations to follow to see if that reduces how often you experience bloating.
 If the issues still persist, she moves onto deeper testing (like the GI Map stool test) or a food sensitivity test to get a better look at your gut health.